MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-initializer-java-app-with-redis-cache.md

 ## Caching Data to Azure Cache for Redis

-With an Azure Cache for Redis, you can cache data using Spring Cloud Azure.
+With an Azure Cache for Redis instance, you can cache data using Spring Cloud Azure.

 To install the Spring Cloud Azure Starter Data Redis with Lettuce module, add the following dependencies to your *pom.xml* file: